qualityshepherd/brine/posts/an_unfamiliar_world.md

 ### The Broken Bond

-Your character was once a mage's familiar but now a stray living in the wild.
+Your character was once a mage's familiar but is now a stray living in the wild.
 The communion between mage and familiar is severed, but the world remembers what you were.
 You carry that memory like a scar, visible only to those who can _see_.

 ### Marked
 **Unfamiliars** are marked by magic.
 They can still cast `Promises`—small, ephemeral magics the world takes for granted.
 Anything greater and the world just... _tilts its head_, uncertain whether to listen.